seedstack/website/content/getting-started/index.md

     - "GettingStarted"
 sections:
     - "GettingStartedQuickStart"
+tags:
+    - onboarding
+    - maven
 menu:
     GettingStartedQuickStart:
         weight: 10
 ---

-**SeedStack is an opinionated, easy-to-use Java development stack.** It is a general purpose development solution which can be used to address various project types with a particular focus on REST microservices and applications.
+**SeedStack is an opinionated, easy-to-use Java development stack.** It is a general purpose development solution which can be used to address various project types with a particular focus on REST microservices and applications.<!--more-->

 # Start from scratch